The Beach at Binic – Chambre D'Hote Route

 Your first afternoon is short, starting on the canal towpath and then tiny lanes to the Chambre D'Hote in the old Presbytery at Perret.
 The owners have the most fabulous garden and most of what you eat will have come from it.

 A short day, but a lot to see and do so it'll take all day.
-The first bit drops you down to to the ruined Abbay at Bon Repos, as well as the abbey there are a couple of bars and restaurants.
+A small detour takes you down to to the ruined Abbay at Bon Repos, as well as the abbey there are a couple of bars and restaurants.
 Then a few hundred metres of road and you can walk up to the covered tombs at 'Liscuis' – 4000 years old and set at the top of the ridge – well worth the effort.
 Nearby is also the chateau and museum at 'Forges des Salles' an ancient ironworks now restored and open to the public.

 The reason to visit Bon Repos has a Sunday morning market that is a great spot to buy a picnic – and the ride there is all down-hill and fast. .